-- 1. Perform the Preparation procedure. - 2.
+- 1. Perform the Preparation procedure in this section. - 2.
 See Figure 6-3.
 Turn or place the lamphead assembly so that the entire bulb area is exposed and accessible. - 3.
 Remove the eight screws from the screen flanges to remove the RF screen.